jentjr/flopydoc/docs/tutorial2.rst

 Using these methods, we can create head plots and hydrographs from the model results.::

-    #imports
+    # Imports
     import matplotlib.pyplot as plt
     import flopy.utils.binaryfile as bf

-    #Create the headfile object
+    # Create the headfile object
     headobj = bf.HeadFile(modelname+'.hds')
     times = headobj.get_times()